C.J. Abrams Player Props: Nationals vs. Reds

 C.J.
-Abrams -- 2-for-3 with two doubles in his most recent game -- will be in action for the Washington Nationals versus the Cincinnati Reds, with Graham Ashcraft on the hill, on July 5 at 7:05 PM ET.
+Abrams and his .368 on-base percentage over his past 10 games (83 points higher than his season-long percentage), will be in action for the Washington Nationals against the Cincinnati Reds and Brandon Williamson on July 6 at 1:05 PM ET.

-In his most recent appearance, he racked up two extra-base hits (2-for-3 with two doubles) against the Reds.
+In his previous game he had a one-hit showing (1-for-3) against the Reds.

 C.J.
 Abrams Game Info & Props vs. the Reds